-After these groups, the state will shift to prioritization based on age and high-risk medical conditions.
+California state announced on January 25 that after these groups, the state will shift to prioritization based on age.
 This means CA will no longer prioritize vaccines by occupation after Phase 1b Tier 1.
-On February 3, the CA Guidelines Workgroup reviewed prioritization of people with disabilities and underlying conditions for a new Phase 1b Tier 2 group.
-It's still unclear if and how people living with HIV (PLWH) will be prioritized.
-There is emerging data that people living with HIV and CD4 counts less than 200 are at greater risk for hospitalizations and death, and state-wide advocates have been asking PLWH to be included in this group.
+On February 1, CA Health Officer Dr. Erica Pan announced that the state is still considering a Phase 1b Tier 2 that includes people with high-risk medical conditions.
+It's still unclear if and how people living with HIV will be prioritized.
+There is emerging data that people living with HIV and CD4 counts less than 200